 The University Police Department offers fire safety training in Orientation and at the safety briefing for students.
-The University of Indianapolis Police Department also offered 28 training sessions on fire, emergency management each year.
+The University of Indianapolis Police Department also offers 28 training sessions on fire and emergency management each year.
 The Police Department maintains a website where all community member can seek additional training.
-The website has all the evacuation and shelter in place plans for every building at: https://my.uindy.edu/web/homecommunity/public-safety.
+The website has all the evacuation and shelter-in-place plans for every building at: my.uindy.edu/safety.